stephanebisson/runn/BACKLOG.md

 I want to see what I have accomplished so far
 So I can get a little extra motivation

+### Login

+As a shy wanna-be athlete
+I want to authenticate into the app
+So that only me can see my stuff

+### OAuth (fb, twitter, weibo)

+As a show-off wanna-be athlete
+I want to login using social media
+So I can share my workout with my friends

-## tech tasks
+## Tech tasks

-* full couch integration
+* app
   * replace chip nav by angular nav
+  * prepare data
+  * support multiple languages (en, fr, ch)
+* test
+  * e2e tests (to check deployment and security)
+* devops
+  * extract iris deployer into its own node module project (couch potato)
+  * make deploy script take care of security config
+  * use promise api to chain actions in deployment script